How Long Should You Wait Before Meeting Someone Offline?

-When to move things offline and into
+When to move things offline and into real life

 If your end-goal with online dating is to find a long-term relationship, you’ll need to take things to the in-person level eventually.
 But how can you tell that the time is right to meet up with potential dates?